w3c/PWETF/W3C_Chairs_Training.md

 ---

-## CEPC
+## CoC

-The CEPC is a resource for all W3C participants to help understand what is expected of us, and what we can expect from our fellow participants.
+The CoC is a resource for all W3C participants to help understand what is expected of us, and what we can expect from our fellow participants.

-When someone breaks those expectations, CEPC also provides us with guidance on what do to, and how to approach these incidents.
+When someone breaks those expectations, CoC also provides us with guidance on what do to, and how to approach these incidents.

-CEPC applies to all participants equally, but some roles hold more responsibility than others.
+CoC applies to all participants equally, but some roles hold more responsibility than others.

 ---

 ## Defining the Role of the Chair

-In CEPC, the role of the Chair is addressed in section 4, in regards to reporting violations.
+In the CoC, the role of the Chair is addressed in section 4, in regards to reporting violations.
 The Chair or Team Contact is often the best first contact in case of an incident.
 Chairs are empowered to take action in the case of an incident, as long as that action is in order to stop the harm and is proportionate to the action.

 ---

 ### Chair as First Point of Contact

-In most cases, a CEPC incident will take place within the context of group work, like a meeting or in communications like IRC or email.
+In most cases, a CoC incident will take place within the context of group work, like a meeting or in communications like IRC or email.

 In those situations, when the chair is not the one committing the action, the chair or team contact is the first point of contact for someone to report the action, if they have not already noticed it.